 When It's Ready

 If you find you don't enjoy getting your hands dirty when making bread and don't own a stand mixer or food processor to handle the kneading for you, you can make bread without kneading at all.
 To make a no-knead bread, you replace active kneading with more water and more time.
 Over the course of many hours, the water and proteins combine to form gluten.
+Instead of kneading the dough for several minutes at a time, you'll simply stretch and fold it periodically.
 While you don't have to worry about getting dough all over your hands when you make no knead bread, it takes significantly longer.
 Most breads require at least 24 hours for rising.